Have you ever desired a timer that after a set amount of time turns things OFF rather than ON?

 This turns on another transistor T2 which activates the relay.

-Finally, the thing you want to turn on the load gets power and the circuit is complete.
+At last the thing you want to turn ON the load gets power and the circuit is complete.

 Another resistor R1 helps C2 empty quickly so the circuit is ready to go again soon.